 So you know you want to buy a ham.
 What to get?

-Whole or spiral-cut?
+- Whole or spiral-cut?
 A ham that hasn't been cut up at all has less chance of drying out in the oven, but the convenience of spiral-cut is enough to make me always opt for that.
-Spiral cut means that the ham is already in thin slices; you just have to slice them away from the bone.
+Spiral-cut means the ham is already in thin slices; you just have to slice them away from the bone.